rowdy15/battery-powered-ble-irrigation-controller-project-with-the-nRF52832/README.md

 * ble_opt.h
 * sdk_config.h

-if you want to change the pin assignments on your dev board that connect to the DC motor, then change the _TAP_1_ and _TAP_2_ variables
+if you want to change the pin assignments on your dev board that connect to the DC motor, then change the _TAP_1_ and _TAP_2_ variables in the ble_cus.c file.

-If I had the time, I would implement the option to include a button on the hardware that resets the known (paired) device database to allow repairing.
-In order to do this I would need to get some code from the *ble_app_blinky* example in the same *ble_peripheral* folder.  this example contains the LED Button Service structures that would make implementing this feature much easier.

 ## NOTE: to achieve truly low power in the device, you need to disable the following in the sdk_config.h file (by defining them as zero):

 * \#define NRFX_UART_ENABLED 0
 * \#define UART_ENABLED 0
 * \#define NRF_LOG_BACKEND_UART_ENABLED 0

+in the codes current state, these are disabled and the nrf_drv_uart.c driver file has been removed and any reference to NRF logging has been commented out so it will compile.

+My initial testing seems to show that the chip is using 1.9μA when idle. :sunglasses::+1:

 ## Brief Outline of the Hardware setup: